Bionus/imgbrd-grabber/README.md

 [<img src="https://bionus.github.io/imgbrd-grabber/assets/img/screenshots/filename-thumb.png" align="right" />](https://bionus.github.io/imgbrd-grabber/assets/img/screenshots/filename.png)

-* Save images using a custom format, for example %artist%/%copyright%/%character%/%md5%.%ext%, or using Javascript code.
+* Save images using a custom format, for example `%artist%/%copyright%/%character%/%md5%.%ext%`, or using JavaScript code.
 See Filename for details.
 * Favorite tags to keep track of new images
 * "View it later" tags to save a search for later
 * Support saving images directly to a local booru, such as Shimmie, Gelbooru or MyImouto.